polifonia-project/stories/Sethus: Music Theorist/Sethus#3_ConflictingAnalyticalAnnotations.md

 CQ15: What is the birthdate of the composer?

-CQ16: What is the deathdate of the composer?
+CQ16: What is the date of death of the composer?

 CQ17: To what genre does the composition belong?